aguimaraesduarte/aguimaraesduarte.github.io/README.md

 # About myself
 Hi!
-Im Andre, and welcome to my website.

-Here's some of the fun stuff I've worked on recently.
+Im Andre, and welcome to my website!
+I am an aspiring Data Scientist, and am fascinated by the things we can do with data.
+From machine learning to beautiful interactive visualizations, the analysis of data really helps us understand the world from a different perspective.
+Here, I will showcase some interesting projects that I've worked on, either for work, for school assignments, or just out of curiosity.

 # Projects

 ## [WorldBank Shiny](https://aguimaraesduarte.github.io/WorldBank-Shiny/)

 This is an R Shiny app that I created for my Data Visualization course at [USFCA](https://www.usfca.edu/arts-sciences/graduate-programs/analytics).
-You can try out the deployed app [here](https://aguimaraesduarte.shinyapps.io/worldbank-visualizer/).
+You can try out the deployed app [here](https://aguimaraesduarte.shinyapps.io/worldbank-visualizer/) (there is some server lag when using the app online.
+However, running it locally should work pretty seamlessly).

 The [World Bank](http://databank.worldbank.org/data/reports.aspx?source=2&series=SP.POP.1564.TO.ZS&country=) provides a lot of data for all countries between 1960 and 2015, such as Life Expectancy, Fertility Rate, Population, and many others.
 In this project, I chose those three variables in order to build an R Shiny app that plots the Fertility Rate vs Life Expectancy throughout the years.
 Each country is a single point that moves through the plot with time, and the size of the point is proportional to the total population for that country.
 My goal was to reproduce [this interactive graph](https://www.google.com/publicdata/explore?ds=d5bncppjof8f9_&ctype=b&strail=false&nselm=s&met_x=sp_dyn_le00_in&scale_x=lin&ind_x=false&met_y=sp_dyn_tfrt_in&scale_y=lin&ind_y=false&met_s=sp_pop_totl&scale_s=lin&ind_s=false&dimp_c=country:region&ifdim=country&iconSize=0.5&uniSize=0.035) from Google.
 The result is fairly close, and I'm happy how it turned out.